 Habit: Sesuvium portulacastrum grows as a low succulent, forming large mats from stolons that branch frequently, to 2 m (usually shorter).
 The stems are photosynthetic becoming reddish with age.
 The succulent leaves are arranged oppositely, reddish green, to 7 cm in length with an entire margin and acuminate leaf apex.

 The incomplete, perfect, actinomorphic flowers are solitary in leaf axils.
 The calyx has 5 unfused, pink sepals each with a small appendage at it apex.
 There is no corolla.
 There are numerous stamens.
 The superior ovary has 3 locules forming a capsule at maturity.
 The seeds are black and smooth.

-Distribution in Bahamas/Globally: Sesuvium portulacastrum occurs on all island groupings within the Bahamian Archipelago as well as tropical and subtropical regions of the planet.
+Distribution: Sesuvium portulacastrum occurs on all island groupings within the Lucayan Archipelago as well as tropical and subtropical regions of the planet.

-Medicinal/Cultural/Economic usage: Sesuvium portulacastrum is not used medicinally in the Bahamas.
+Medicinal/Cultural/Economic usage: Sesuvium portulacastrum is not known to be used medicinally in the Lucayan Archipelago.
 It is edible and can be used as a supplement to salads.